ADOLPH S. OCHS PS 111

 Clara Harvey - Assistant Principal

-The NYC DOE Kindergarten application window is now open.
-Families interested in the PS 111M Kindergarten program - including our 12:1, G&T, ICT, and General Education classes - are invited to join us on a tour of the school on January 10th or January 17th at 9:00 AM.
-There will also be a short informational session.
+The NYC DOE Pre-Kindergarten application window is now open.
+Families interested in the PS 111M Pre-Kindergarten program are invited to join us on a tour of the school on March 2nd or March 8th (both at 9:00 AM).

 Please complete this registration form to attend.
-Thank you.
+If you are having trouble with the registration form, you may email our Parent Coordinator at [email protected] Thank you.

 Click HERE for the 2022-2023 Supply Lists!